11 Graduates Awarded $21,250 in Scholarships

 FUTURE EDUCATOR SCHOLARSHIP – The Suffolk Education Foundation awards a $3,000 scholarship to one graduating senior city-wide who plans a career as an educator.

-• The city-wide recipient is BRENDA HOLLOMAN from Lakeland High School.
-She will be attending Old Dominion University with a goal of teaching elementary school.
+• The city-wide recipient is CAMERON WORRELL from Lakeland High School.
+She will be attending Liberty University with a goal of teaching English as a Second Language.

 E. TALMADGE DARDEN MEMORIAL SCHOLARSHIP - Chosen family and friends of Talmadge, who passed away from cancer in 2011, established this $1,500 scholarship in his memory.
 He was the first principal of King’s Fork Middle School, and this scholarship is given to help students who attended King’s Fork Middle School and plan to major in music, culinary arts, or education.

-• This year’s city-wide recipient is BRENDA HOLLOMAN from Lakeland High School, who will be attending Old Dominion University with a goal of teaching elementary school.
+• This year’s city-wide recipient is also CAMERON WORRELL from Lakeland High School, who will attend Liberty University with a goal of teaching English as a Second Language.

 MILTON R. LIVERMAN MEMORIAL SCHOLARSHIP – Mrs. Shirley Liverman established this $1,500 scholarship to honor her husband.
 Dr. Liverman served Suffolk Public Schools for 36 years including 10 years as its Superintendent.
 Dr. Liverman was committed to helping young people make a difference in their community and achieve their potential.